 - Massage Oils – Looking for something after dinner?
 Just don’t get scammed into buying super expensive DoTerra essential oils.

 Most Valentine’s Day my wife and I have a great dinner at our local military base.
 For $75 (including a bottle of wine), you get a meal that would be $200 elsewhere.
-Unfortunately, we won’t be able to continue that tradition this year.
+Unfortunately, they aren’t offering it this year.

 * Don’t give me guff about how Valentine’s Day isn’t about saving money :).
 While that may be true, the title of “Save Money on Valentine’s Day” should have warned you what this article was about.
 There’s nothing wrong with maximizing the value your dollar.